jcnelson/hermes/README.md

 * A suite of message service drivers
 * Code to parse Atlas zone files for message services
 * A Websocket server endpoint for sending and receiving messages from Blockstack apps.

+# Point of Contact

+* Jude Nelson (@jude on blockstack.slack.com)

+# How can I help?

+Glad you asked!

+* Star this repo
+* Post questions as Github issues
+* PRs are welcome :)